simonyipeter/ESP32-camera-face-detection-with-python/README.md

 Face ---- T-camera ESP32 with PIR <--- Control message in UDP packets  --- python server

-This scenario is much faster and more precise than face detection on ESP32.
+This scenario is more precise than face detection on ESP32.

-After the first boot ESP32 get the configuration from the server:
-Frame size, jpeg compression, time between the images, packet size It's possible to modify this configurations without restart or flash the ESP32.

 # Requirement on server side:
 - Python 3